Analytic properties of approximate lattices: Introduction

 \subsection{Acknowledgements}

 We thank Marc Burger for pointing out the potential relevance of \cite{Oz11} for approximate groups and Yves de Cornulier for explanations concerning his work on relative Property (T).
 We thank the Departments of Mathematics at Technion and Chalmers, and the Gothenburg Center of Advanced Studies for their hospitality during our mutual visits.
+We thank the anonymous referees for detailed comments and suggestions.